oracle-livelabs/oci-core/oci-fullstackdrs/switchover-plan/switchover-plan.md

   ![drpg plan created](./images/phoenix-drplan-created.png)

-  Select the **mushop-app-switchover** plan, and you should be able to various inbuilt plan groups.
+  Select the **mushop-app-switchover** plan, and you should be able to various built-in plan groups.

   ![drpg plan details](./images/phoenix-drplan-details.png)